 For descriptions of the above options see the full PDP–7 options list.

 The "Ministry of Public Buildings" shown in the the 1972 18–bit service list as the "Customer" was actually the Ministry of Public Buildings & Works, renamed in 1963 from the Ministry of Works, a department of the UK Government formed in 1943, during World War II, to organise the requisitioning of property for wartime use, this function was carried on after the war for Government building projects and the acquisition of equipment for the Ministry of Defence.

-PDP-7 was installed in the computer facility (Building 574) of The National Gas Turbine Establishment Pyestock, which, for over fifty years was the UK's test and development centre for gas turbine engines.
+PDP–7 was installed in the computer facility (Building 574) of The National Gas Turbine Establishment Pyestock, which, for over fifty years was the UK's test and development centre for gas turbine engines.
 In its time it was the largest facility of its type in Europe (if not the world), for the design, experimentation and testing at Pyestock helped to usher in the jet age.
-It tested Concorde's Olympus jet engines in simulated supersonic conditions, Pyestock's credentials were extremely impressive.
+In amongst others it tested Concorde's Olympus jet engines in simulated supersonic conditions and the Pegasus engines for the Harrier Jump Jet, Pyestock's credentials were extremely impressive.
 There are several web sites showing the now derelict and decaying site of one of the UK's premier research establishments, we would recommend www.ngte.co.uk.

 120 PDP–7 and PDP–7/A systems were forecast to be built in total, but the 1972 18–bit service list available (6.5Mb pdf download) with only has details of the 99 known PDP–7 and PDP–7/A systems in the list at that time.
 We do not have any information about the possible remaining 21 systems, who they were delivered to or even if they actually existed.